 Looking for a natural preventative measure to help conquer those migraines?
 Try yoga!

-A study published in May of this year in Neurology found that practicing yoga three times a week or more may help “reduce [the] frequency, duration, and pain from migraine[s],” and could be “effective in alleviating migraine[s].”
+A study published in May of last year in Neurology found that practicing yoga three times a week or more may help “reduce [the] frequency, duration, and pain from migraine[s],” and could be “effective in alleviating migraine[s].”
 In fact, it was discovered that “those who added yoga to their routine found it provided better relief than medication alone.”

 While yoga is an acclaimed physical activity for its powers to harness deep breathing, induce calm, inspire peace, and reduce mental health issues such as anxiety, stress, and depression, it’s also conjectured that yoga can help reduce pain.